alakajam-team/alakajam/articles/kajam-rules.md

 Unless a particular *Kajam* states otherwise, those simple rules apply:

-* You cannot work on a game you started before the event.
+* You cannot work on a game you started before the event, unless it is an unfinished game jam entry.
 * All third-party assets are allowed as long as you have the license to use them.

 Note: For best feedback, it is advised to let people know what you did/did not make during the jam.